damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 *Disposal instructions can guide the makers to provide the minimum documentation for disposal of a product or its disposable components*

-*The purpose of the disposal process is to remove a system element from the operating environment with the intent of permanently terminating its use; and to deal with any hazardous or toxic materials or waste products following the applicable guidance, policy, regulation, and statutes.*
+*The purpose of the disposal process is to remove a system element from the operating environment with the intent of permanent termination of its use.
+This process can deal with any hazardous or toxic materials or waste products following the applicable guidance, policy, regulation, and statutes.*

  ### **Disposal instructions :**
 <details>